Gilead-IT-GCDM-PDM/RESEARCH-PDM-recruitment-test/README.md

 There are 2 parts which need to be created

-1. Do the ETL and update the database with the 3 files
+1. Do the ETL and update the database with the 2 shuttle files
     * deathstar_roster_2022_05_04.csv
     * shuttle_2022_06_01.csv
     * shuttle_2022_06_08.csv